Sandra L. Kane-Gill, PharmD, MS, FCCM, FCCPProfessor, Pharmacy and Therapeutics

 Dr. Kane-Gill received her Bachelor of Science degree in pharmacy from Wayne State University in Detroit, Michigan.
 She completed a pharmacy practice residency accredited by the American Society of Health-System Pharmacists at West Virginia University Hospital in Morgantown, West Virginia, and earned a Doctorate of Pharmacy degree from the University of Toledo in Toledo, Ohio.
 Dr. Kane-Gill then pursued her Master of Science degree in Pharmacy Administration with emphasis on Pharmacoeconomics and Health Outcomes at The Ohio State University in Columbus, Ohio and she completed a critical care fellowship at The Ohio State University.
 Recently, Dr. Kane-Gill completed a certification program in implementation science through the CTSI online training program at the University of California, San Francisco.

 Dr. Kane-Gill’s interests focus on the assessment of clinical, economic and quality outcomes for critically ill patients.
 Her goal is to identify effective approaches for the detection, prevention, and management of medication errors and adverse drug events as to improve quality of care and patient safety.
+She led several pharmacopidemiology evaluations that improved patient safety surveillance systems, prevented medication errors and adverse drug events (ADEs) and used health information technology (clinical decision support, telemedicine, simulation) to improve services.
 Dr. Kane-Gill has served as Principal Investigator and Co-Investigator on several funded research grants in this area of study.
 She received an AHRQ R18 grant entitled "Transforming the Medication Regimen Review Process of High-Risk Drugs Using a Patient-Centered Telemedicine-Based Approach to Prevent Adverse Drug Events in the Nursing Home" (R18HS02420-01).

-Her work has been presented at several professional meetings, and she has published over 150 articles and book chapters related to critical care and patient safety.
+Her work has been presented at several professional meetings, and she has published over 200 articles and book chapters related to critical care and patient safety.
 Her endeavors include editing published books on the use of high-risk intravenous medications in special patient populations and drug induced complications in critically ill patients.
-She is on the editorial board for Critical Care Medicine, Annals of Pharmacotherapy and Hospital Pharmacy (critical care column).
+She is on the editorial board for Critical Care Medicine and Annals of Pharmacotherapy.
 Dr. Kane-Gill is an active member of the American College of Clinical Pharmacy (ACCP), and Society of Critical Care Medicine (SCCM).
+She is a faculty member of the Research and Scholarship Academy of ACCP.
 She holds the elected position of Treasurer on the Executive Committee for the Society of Critical Care Medicine (SCCM), which is the decision-making body regarding the governance of SCCM.
 She is a fellow in the American College of Critical Care Medicine and the American College of Clinical Pharmacy.

 Evaluating the clinical, economic and humanistic factors of drug therapy decision making for critically ill patients.